 Ashby has constructed two mobile half-pipes, and places an easel and mounted canvas in the centre.
 He has been collaborating with musicians and painting portraits of them while he skates – creation in motion.

 “I’m not painting their face, I’m painting the energy and their vibration on the canvas - which does create a portrait, but we’re looking at the inner voice of that subject,” he said.

 Ashby doesn’t interview the musician prior to the performance, he simply lets their music and their energy guide his brushstrokes.

 In an open conversation with John on ‘So…’ Podcast that rolls and flows like Ashby’s art, they discuss his unique skateboard-riding-portrait-painting-process, and how connecting with young people through public art helped him to learn and rediscover his own journey, as well as produce public artworks that made a positive contribution to community.

-Please click image to listen to the podcast.
+Please click image to listen to the podcast on top RIGHT.